 Marat Amaltdinov’s dual excellence as a student-athlete for Purdue men's swimming and diving not only earned the Big Ten breaststroke champion 2017 Academic All-America honors, but also a bachelor’s degree from the Krannert School.

 His speed in the pool was matched by his performance in the classroom, where he compiled a 3.81 grade-point average as an economics major with a finance minor and graduated in just three years.
-A native of Russia with one year of college eligibility remaining, Amaltdinov is now enrolled in Krannert’s Master of Science in Finance program.
+As a native of Russia with one year of college eligibility remaining, Amaltdinov next enrolled in Krannert’s Master of Science in Finance program.

 Amaltdinov was born 700 miles from Moscow in Orenburg, where his father first encouraged him to take up swimming.
 “He wanted me to stay active and productive instead of focusing only on school, so I just kept at it,” he says.